Crayon Shin-chan: Action Mask vs. Leotard Devil

-Crayon Shin-chan: Action Mask vs. Leotard Devil (クレヨンしんちゃん アクション仮面VSハイグレ魔王, Kureyon Shinchan: Akushon Kamen tai Haigure Maō), also known as Action Mask vs High - Gure Satan, is a Japanese language animation film from the Crayon Shin-chan series.
-It was Shin-chan's first anime movie released in 1993.
+Crayon Shin-chan: Action Mask vs. Leotard Devil (クレヨンしんちゃん アクション仮面VSハイグレ魔王, Kureyon Shinchan: Akushon Kamen tai Haigure Maō), also known as Action Mask vs High - Gure Satan, is a 1993 Japanese anime film produced by Shin-Ei Animation.
+It is the first film based on the Crayon Shin-chan series.

 Plot

 Action Mask's 'Action Stone' has been robbed by Leotard Devil (originally named Higure).
 Without the Action Stone, he cannot return to his world.
 So he chooses Shinnosuke and his family to get back his stone by making sure Action Card 99 (the most rare and valuable collectible in Choco Chips) ends up in the Choco Chip pack Shinnosuke purchases.
 One day, Shinnosuke and his family (his mother Misae, his father Hiroshi and his pet dog Shiro) travel to a beach for vacationing where they are sent to a parallel world by Action Mask and Mimiko without their knowledge.

 The next day, they notice that half of Japan's population have been converted into Higure people through a beam that causes all humans to become Higures.
 Higure people then arrive to attack the Nohara Family, who is fortunately saved by the arrival of Ririko (Mimiko's twin sister).
 Ririko informs them that they are not in their own world.
 Dr. North Kasukabe (Action Mask's close acquaintance) also arrives and stores the second Action Stone in a candy wrapper while he goes to the loo.
 Unfortunately, Shinnosuke swallows the Action Stone, mistaking it for a candy.

 The principal of Futaba Kindergarten (along with Shinnosuke's friends and teacher Ms. Yoshinaga) arrive warning the Nohara family about Higure's men's arrival.
 The Nohara family along with Dr. North Kasukabe, Ririko run to the bus.
 Suddenly, Higure Man's henchman Tea Pack Man arrives to steal the action stone but Shinnosuke wards him off.
 Along the way, Ume Matsuzaka (Shinnosuke's teacher) joins the group before learning all the information regarding the Action Stone.